Netherlands

 Compensation severance payment limited to small employers only

-Impact date: Awaited (expected 1 July 2026) Currently, in the event of an employment contract being terminated due to long-term illness, all Dutch employers can request from the UWV (the Dutch Governmental body) a compensation payment equal to the statutory severance payment calculated until the day after the day on which the employee had been ill for 104 weeks.
+Impact date: 1 January 2027 Currently, in the event of an employment contract being terminated due to long-term illness, all Dutch employers can request from the UWV (the Dutch Governmental body) a compensation payment equal to the statutory severance payment calculated until the day after the day on which the employee had been ill for 104 weeks.

 Draft legislation has been published that limits this compensation to small employers only.
 The legislative proposal has been submitted to the House of Representatives on 10 December 2025.
 Once this legislation has been adopted by the House of Representatives and the Senate, only employers who are classified as “small” by the Tax Authority will remain eligible for this compensation.